-USB connector to LabQuest or computer
+• USB connector to LabQuest or computer

-=== Power connector (24 Volt DC, 3 A)
+Power connector (24 Volt DC, 3 A)

 Power on

 0 Power off

-To operate the gas chromatograph, plug the low-voltage jack of the power supply into the power socket on the side of the gas chromatograph; insert the 120 VAC plug into an outlet.
+To operate the Mini GC Plus, plug the low-voltage jack of the power supply into the power socket on the side of the instrument; insert the 120 VAC plug into an outlet.
 Connect the mini jack of the USB cable to the instrument and the standard USB jack into the Vernier LabQuest handheld, the Vernier LabQuest 2 handheld, or computer with Logger Pro.
-Turn on the power switch for both the Mini GC (located on left side panel) and the LabQuest 2, LabQuest, or computer.
+Turn on the power switch for both the Mini GC Plus (located on left side panel) and the LabQuest 2, LabQuest, or computer.

-3.3 Using the Vernier Mini GC
+3.3 Using the Vernier Mini GC Plus

-Operation of the GC is controlled through the LabQuest 2, the LabQuest, or the computer software.
-The LabQuest App or Logger Pro software allows the user to:
+Operation of the Mini GC Plus is controlled through the LabQuest 2, the LabQuest, or the computer software.
+The software allows the user to:

 - 1. Set a temperature profile, either using the default settings, or as described in student lab instructions. - 2.
-Set a desired pressure to run the system (maximum of 20 kPa). - 3.
-Start and stop a run. - 4.
-Name a run and store the data. - 5.
+Set a desired pressure to run the system (maximum of 21 kPa). - 3.
+Set the level of sensitivity of the detector (standard or high). - 4.
+Start and stop a run. - 5.
+Name a run and store the data. - 6.
 Integrate the peaks and determine retention times.